Top 10 Effect Damage Spells/Traps in Yu-Gi-Oh

 You won't find much simpler than the appropriately-named Attack and Receive.
 It can only be activated in response to you taking damage (either battle or effect, and even self-inflicted), and retaliates by landing 700 points of effect damage on your adversary.
 In addition, you inflict an extra 300 points for each copy of Attack and Receive in your graveyard.

-700 points is a respectable total for one card, and the amount can increase to a tempting 1300 once two copies have already been activated.
+700 points is a respectable total for one card, and the amount can increase to a tempting 1300 once two copies have already been activated and reside in your seemingly-harmless discard pile.

 This nifty continuous spell makes each player tribute a monster of their choice (assuming they have one fielded) at their respective end phases to inflict effect damage equal to that monster's ATK to their opponent